Bolt64/blog-source/content/pages/Past Projects.md

 Date: 14/12/2017
 Priority: 1

+### Laplacian on Riemannian manifolds (Spring semester 2018)
+In the spring semester of 2018, I studied the Laplacian, and more generally elliptic partial differential operators acting on Riemannian manifolds.
+I looked at the Hodge theorem, and also studied how the eigenvalues of the Laplacian affect the geometry of the manifold, and vice versa.
+[Here](pdfs/thesis_summary/thesis-summary.pdf) is a summary of some of things I studied over the semester.

 ### Homotopy Theory and $L^2$-invariants (Summer 2017)
  In the summer of 2017, I was a summer student at the University of Münster, and I took courses in Homotopy Theory and Homological Algebra.
 I also participated in a